securitytxt/security-txt/draft-foudil-securitytxt.md

 The presence of the "Permission" directive is used to indicate to security researchers that they MUST NOT perform any kind of testing against the resource hosting the "security.txt" file.
-This field MUST have a value which is REQUIRED to be set to the string "none".
+This field MUST have a value which is REQUIRED to be set to the string "none" and be interpreted as case-insensitive (as per section 2.3 of {{!RFC5234}}).
 Other values MUST NOT be used.
 This field MUST NOT appear more than once.

 The absence of the "Permission" directive or the use of any other value other than "none" for this directive MUST NOT be interpreted by researchers